MerlinofMines/EasyCommands/docs/EasyCommands/primitives.md

 Vectors:

 ```
-set a to 4
-Print "Vector: " + a:b:c
+Print "Vector: " + "1:2:3" as vector
-#Vector: 4:b:c
+#Vector: 1:2:3

-Print "String: " + "a:b:c"
-#String: a:b:c
 ```

 This is also handy for parsing GPS coordinates as vectors.

 ```
 set myVector to "GPS:merlin waypoint:1:2:3:#FFFF0000"
-print "myVector is: " + myVector
+print "myVector is: " + myVector as vector
 #myVector is: 1:2:3
 ```